bdmendes/bdmendes.github.io/content/cv/short.md

 type: short
 ---

-I'm a Software Engineer based in Porto, Portugal, with an MSc from FEUP.
+I'm Bruno Mendes.
+I’m a Software Engineer based in Porto, Portugal.
 Occasionally, I play chess, go for a walk, and write stuff down.